nitinmotgi/salesforce/force/docs/SalesforceToGCS-action.md

 **Object**: The Salesforce object to retrieve data from

 **API Version**: The Salesforce Developer API version.
-Defaults to 45.0
+Defaults to 45.0.

+**Login URL**: The URL to use to authenticate to Salesforce.
+Defaults to https://login.salesforce.com/services/oauth2/token.

 **Query**: The SOQL query to use to retrieve data.